manvendrarana/PictureWeather/README.md

 <a href="https://manvendrarana.github.io/PictureWeather/">Live demo</a> :point_left:

 # Installation
-Simply clone this repo or download via zip.
+Simply clone this repo or download via zip and
 Open the index.html file with any browser